Clean and jerk: Clean

 The continental clean involves lifting the bar from the floor to the final clean position by any method of the lifter's choosing so long as the bar is not upended and does not touch the ground.
 The bar may be rested on the legs, stomach, or belt.
 Hands may be removed and replaced.
-The continental clean plays a special role in strongman training, where the use of an axle bar makes the additional steps of a continental clean necessary.
+The continental clean plays a special role in strongman training, where the use of a thick axle bar makes the additional steps of a continental clean necessary.